 Do I need to pass CM1 or CS1 exams as a non-member before applying for Student membership of the IFoA?

 No. You no longer need to pass either CM1 or CS1 exams as a non-member before applying for Student membership of the IFoA,

 Will I receive confirmation that my application is received?

 Once you complete and submit your online application you will be taken to a web page which confirms that your application has been successfully submitted.

 How long will my application take to process?

-Admission applications can take approximately 5 weeks to be processed.
-You will be notified by email once your application has been accepted.
-At this time if your chosen method of payment is card you will be sent a link to make payment.
+Depending on volumes received Admission applications can take up to 3 weeks to be processed.
+You will be notified by email from firstname.lastname@example.org once your application has been accepted.

 Deadlines for submitting applications

 We accept admission applications throughout the year.
-However in order to guarantee that your application will be completed in good time for the exam sessions, deadline dates will be found on page one of the admission application.
-These are also published on our web page how to register as a student.
+However in order to guarantee that your application will be completed in good time for the exam sessions, please submit your applictaion well in advance of our published deadline dates.
+Deadline dates can be found on our Making your exam booking web page.

 How do I obtain reduced rate fees?